jiezhang-camel/jiezhang-camel.github.io/_pages/about.md

 ----

 ## News:
++ **December 2025**: Xerxes is accepted to FAST'26.
+Congratulations to Yuda and Shushu!
 + **November 2025**: One paper is accepted to HPCA'26.
 + **September 2025**: Awarded HUAWEI OlympusMons Awards.
 + **September 2025**: One paper is accepted to TCAD.